no-go/HadoopDxramFS/README.md

 ## todo

--   extract dxnet or dxram hostname/ip/port frome hadoop fs-scheme!
+-   extract dxnet or dxram hostname/ip/port from hadoop fs-scheme!
+-   switch to dxnet gradle (since 4.
+Sep 2018) in connector and dxram_part
+-   Check,if ASCII-only filenames, no append() and timestamp with 0 in Filesystem is a problem for mapreduce or HBASE

 ## other stuff